djchie/instore-api/README.md

 TODO:

-prepare for client
-  take out all the unecessary npm packages (use depcheck) setup heroku for deployment gonna try and implement server side rendering to get that out of the way

-setup heroku for staging and production server

-create endpoint for getting all products (make sure it's formatted correctly) should have stockCount (All, 1+, 2+, 3+, 5+, 10+, 20+, 50+) and local coordinates query url params
+create endpoint for getting all products (make sure it's formatted correctly) should have stockCount (All, 1+, 2+, 3+, 5+, 10+, 20+, 50+) and local coordinates query url params (product result page should only show in stock local)
     google geoapi gives a box back
     returns product array with coordinates of stores that carry it, and some meta data (such as store_id, phone, address, hours, etc for hover over tooltip) http://docs.sequelizejs.com/en/v3/docs/querying/
       look at Relations / Associations on how to do this

+prepare for client
+  setup heroku for deployment
+  dev
+    webpack dev build then nodemon index stage
+    webpack prod build then node index prod
+    webpack prod build then node index

+gonna try and implement server side rendering to get that out of the way

+setup heroku for staging and production server

 // Resources on server-side rendering